AdvancedPhotonSource/cohere/docs/source/for_developers.rst

 Adding new algorithm
 ====================
 The algorithm sequence defines functions executed during modulus projection and during modulus.
 Adding new algorithm requires the following steps:
-    - In cohere_core/controller/op_flow.py add entry in the algs dictionary, where key is the mnemonic used in algorithm_sequence, and value is the tuple defining functions, ex: 'ER': ('er', 'modulus')
+    - In cohere_core/controller/op_flow.py add entry in the algs dictionary, where key is the mnemonic used in algorithm_sequence, and value is the tuple defining functions, ex: 'ER': ('to_reciprocal_space', 'modulus', 'to_direct_space', 'er')
     - In cohere_core/controller/phasing.py, Rec constructor, insert a new function name to the self.iter_functions list in the correct order.
     - In cohere_core/controller/phasing.py, Rec class add the new algorithm function(s).